Orcas at the San Juan Islands - Washington - USA

 During the summer months, there is a great chance of seeing killer whales here among the San Juan Islands.
 Three families Southern Resident Killer Whales are resident here in the area and they appear every year between June and September.
 The resident killer whales are the friendly fish-eating killer whales, who come here to feast on the area's fatty salmon during the summer months.
 It might sound like a killer whale paradise, but 50 years ago something happened that upset the balance for the resident killer whales.
 During the 60's and 70's, most of the big famous aquariums caught over 40 orca calves for their shows here in the bay.
 How many of the adult animals died trying to protect their babies is unknown, but since then the resident killer whales around San Juan Island have had a very hard time recovering.
 Both because all the calves were captured over several years, but also because the salmon population is decreasing every year and the level of pollution (DDT and PCB) is increasing in the whales' bodies.
 In 2005, the Southern Resident Killer Whales were listed as endangered and today they are working hard with research to increase the salmon population and reduce emissions to give the whales a chance to survive.
 But it's hard going.
 Since 2015, no calf has been born in the three families and the salmon population is lower than ever after the virus hit the salmon.

 However, Southern Resident Killer Whales are not the only killer whales in the area.
-Throughout the year, visiting killer whales also come in here viken - so-called Bigg's killer whale.
+Throughout the year, visiting killer whales also come into the bay here - so-called Bigg's killer whale.
 The visiting killer whales are not fish eaters, but they are real hunters that hunt seals, sea lions and dolphins in groups of up to five individuals.
 It has even happened that the visiting killer whales have taken larger whales, although this is rare.
 To catch seals and sea lions, an element of surprise is required, and the killer whales sneak silently up to their prey underwater.
 And there are plenty of changes.
 Unlike the resident killer whales, the population of Bigg's killer whales is increasing.
 However, there is a cloud in the sky even for these killer whales.
 Those who eat prey that is high up in the food chain ingest more pollutants and toxins - which in the long run affect reproduction.

 When you see these fantastic creatures swimming slowly together in the deep water, it is hard to understand why killer whales got the terrifying name "killer whales" in English.
 In fact, no human has ever been killed by an orca in the wild.
 The only deaths that have occurred have occurred from captive killer whales in aquariums, most recently at SeaWorld in Florida with the killer whale Tilikum.
 Although after the movie Blackfish (2013 documentary) keeping killer whales in captivity has become controversial, there are still several parks in the world that continue to hold shows with killer whales in small pools.